 The second field observing campaign for the Verification of the Origins of Rotation in Tornadoes EXperiment-Southeast (VORTEX-SE) research program, coordinated by the National Severe Storms Laboratory, began March 8 and…

 We are sad to announce the National Severe Storms Laboratory’s first director, Dr. Edwin Kessler, passed away recently.
 Under his leadership, NSSL scientists conducted Doppler radar research that led to the NEXRAD, deployed in the 1990s and still in use today.

-President Obama has named a local scientist as one of three NOAA-supported scientists receiving the prestigious Presidential Early Career Award for Scientists and Engineers for 2014.
+President Obama has named a local scientist as one of three NOAA-supported scientists receiving the prestigious Presidential Early Career Award for Scientists and Engineers.
 The award is the highest honor bestowed by the U.S. government on federally-funded early career science and engineering professionals.

 The current understanding of lightning physics is the focus of a new book published by physicist Vladislav Mazur, based on his more than 30 year career at NSSL.
 Principles of…

 Don is a Federal research scientist with the Lab, serving as the Storm Electricity Team Leader.
 Learn more.

 Alexander Ryzhkov is a senior research scientist with over 20 years of experience at CIMMS/NSSL.
 Learn more.

 Derek began working with the Warn-on-Forecast group in August 2016.
 Learn more about his work.